void

 kilima.png

-Kilimanjaro is mentioned when Einjährigfreiwilliger Marek tells about the "deer-sniffer-the-irritable", one of his many creative inventions as editor of Svět zvířat.
+Kilimanjaro is mentioned when Einjährigfreiwilliger Marek tells about the deer-sniffer-the-irritable, one of the "revelations" he shared with the readers of Svět zvířat.

 Background

-Kilimanjaro is the highest peak in Africa (5,892 metres), it is located in Tanzania near the Kenyan border.
-In 1914 the montain was situated on the territory of German East Africa.
+Kilimanjaro is the highest peak in Africa (5,892 metres), located in Tanzania near the Kenyan border.
+In 1914 the mountain was situated on the territory of German East Africa.

 Jaroslav Hašek also mentions the mountain in the story Záhady vesmíru from 1922[a].